microtrain/bootcamp/04-CSS/01-CSS.md

 # CSS

 Cascading Style Sheets (CSS) is a language that describes the style of a web page.
-CSS uses selectors and definitions to apply the these so called style descriptions or styles to a page.
+CSS uses selectors and definitions to apply the these style descriptions or styles to a page.

 Lets look at [CSS Zen Garden](http://www.csszengarden.com), click on the download example html file link and open the file in your browser.
 This is just a plain HTML file, now download the example CSS file and refresh the page.
 This is what you can do with a few CSS definition.
 Now go the the [design gallery](http://www.mezzoblue.com/zengarden/alldesigns/) each of these examples uses the came HTML file the only changes here are to the style definitions.